Liverpool F.C.–Manchester United F.C. rivalry: Notable managers

 While Liverpool and Manchester United's successes are almost identical in number, their systems of achieving these successes vary considerably.
 Liverpool built their dominance on a dynasty known as the Anfield Boot Room.
 The boot room itself was where strategy for future matches was planned, however, it became a breeding ground for future Liverpool managers following the arrival of Bill Shankly in 1959.
 The original members were Shankly himself, Bob Paisley, Joe Fagan and Reuben Bennett, although the likes of Kenny Dalglish joined later on.
 Shankly laid down principles which subsequent Boot Room graduates retained and developed: the club adopted a back four sooner than most and played a game based on possession, pushing high and pressing.

 Following Shankly's retirement in 1974, having secured eight trophies in 15 years, Bob Paisley stepped into the vacant manager's position and amassed 20 trophies in nine seasons.
 Following his retirement, Joe Fagan took over and in the first of two seasons at the club, won a treble of trophies.
 Kenny Dalglish was accepted into the group as the next in line for the role of manager, and he combined it with his playing duties to win Liverpool 10 trophies.
 The boot room connection was finally broken in 1991, 32 years after Shankly's arrival, with the appointment of former Liverpool player Graeme Souness, who demolished the original boot room itself to make way for a press room.
 It did still manage to produce a final Liverpool manager in Roy Evans, who won the League Cup in 1995, but upon his resignation in 1998, the era was over.
-Liverpool have however gone on to achieve success with managers outside of the dynasty since then, most notably under Rafael Benitez, who won the UEFA Champions League in 2005, and Jurgen Klopp, who won it in 2019 before going on to win the club's first league title in 30 years in 2019–20.
+Liverpool have gone on to achieve success with managers outside of the dynasty since then, most notably under Rafael Benítez, who won the UEFA Champions League in 2005, and Jürgen Klopp, who won it in 2019 before going on to win the club's first league title in 30 years in 2019–20.
 Klopp's gegenpressing strategy has been described as a modern development of the classic Liverpool style.